button-inc/climatetrax-frontend/README.md

 # ClimateTrax

-ClimateTrax frontend is a [Next.js 13](https://nextjs.org/blog/next-13) app that is Dockerized, K8s configured using Cloud Code to run local minikube, secured using next.js middleware,next-auth and OpenID, internationalized using i18next with a GraphQL CRUD API using postgraphile.
+ClimateTrax frontend is a [Next.js 13](https://nextjs.org/blog/next-13) app that is Dockerized, K8s configured using Cloud Code to run local minikube, internationalized using i18next.
 Current styling using tailwind and headlessui.

 ## PNMP